tonyandrewmeyer/ops-scenario/README.md

   bug in the consistency checker itself, please report it.
 - Inherent limitations: if you have a custom event whose name conflicts with a builtin one, the consistency constraints of the builtin one will apply.
-For example: if you decide to name your custom event `bar-pebble-ready`, but you are working on a machine charm or don't have either way a `bar` container in your `metadata.yaml`, Scenario will flag that as inconsistent.
+For example: if you decide to name your custom event `bar-pebble-ready`, but you are working on a machine charm or don't have either way a `bar` container in your metadata, Scenario will flag that as inconsistent.

 ## Bypassing the checker